Now School’s Back, There’s Work to be Done!

 But if you have children (or even adults who like to muck about outside like children) – your lawn will have worked particularly hard this summer – and it will be showing it!
 Don’t be misled by the return of stronger green growth; the lawn as a whole really needs a bit of a reconditioning.
 So, now the holidays are past, why not embark on a simple programme of autumn lawn care?

-What Your Lawn Needs in Autumn
+Autumn Lawn Care – What Your Lawn Needs

 As you clear away the dying annuals, cut back the perennials and start lifting the fallen leaves, you’ll get a really good view of your lawn – and although I can’t see it myself, I can still tell you what the problems will be – and how you can put these right.